openalloc/SwiftTabler/README.md

 * No View type erasure (i.e., use of `AnyView`) which can impact scalability and performance
 * No external dependencies!

-For `List`-based tables:
+For List-based tables:
 * Optional moving of rows through drag and drop
-* Support for no-select, single-select, and multi-select
+* Support for single-select and multi-select

-For `ScrollView`/`LazyVStack`-based tables:
+For ScrollView/LazyVStack-based tables:
-* Support for no-select, single-select (possibily multi-select in future)
+* Support for single-select (possibily multi-select in future)

+For ScrollView/LazyVGrid-based tables:
+* Likely the most scalable and efficient

 On macOS:
 * Hovering highlight, indicating which row the mouse is over